-- It also won’t be able to turn on the Switch remotely (you’ll have to manually press the console’s power button).
+- It also won’t be able to turn on the Switch remotely.
+(You’ll have to manually press the console’s power button.)

 - Also, while some Switch controllers have 3.5mm headphone jacks, getting audio out of them can only happen through a wired USB connection, not wirelessly.
 For most people, pairing Bluetooth headphones to your Switch is a sufficient (and very easy) workaround.

-The best Switch controllers in 2022
+The best Nintendo Switch controllers

-The best controller to use in TV mode
+The best Switch controller for TV mode

 The Switch Pro released alongside the Switch console in 2017, and it’s a tough controller to beat.
-It offers an unmatched set of features (HD rumble, motion controls, NFC) and it’s one of the most comfortable Switch controllers out there.
+It offers an unmatched set of features (HD rumble, motion controls, NFC), and it’s one of the most comfortable Switch controllers out there.

 The buttons and triggers have a satisfying bounce, while its directional pad is responsive and clicky enough to satisfy retro gamers.
-Just like the Switch itself, the controller charges over USB-C. And it’s compatible with a slew of other devices you might game on, including PCs, Android devices, and Apple devices, including Mac computers running macOS Ventura, iOS 16, iPadOS 16, and Apple TV.
+Just like the Switch itself, the controller charges over USB-C. And it’s compatible with a slew of other devices you might game on, including PCs, Android devices, and Apple devices including Mac computers running macOS Ventura, iOS 16, iPadOS 16, and Apple TV.

 Given the price, I wish that it had other features, like programmable buttons or a 3.5mm headphone jack for audio, though wireless audio transmission from the Switch to a controller doesn’t seem possible.
 But at least you can connect headphones via Bluetooth if you have no more than two controllers connected to your Switch at once.

-To my surprise, when I paired the adapter with a DualSense controller from my PS5, I didn’t just get a control experience that felt like the Switch Pro — I also experienced better-than-average rumble and responsive motion controls.
-What’s more, so long as you’re using one of the newer Xbox Series S or X controllers, an Xbox One Bluetooth controller, a DualSense, a DualShock 4, or the Switch Pro controller, you can customize their button mapping, analog stick sensitivity, and more within 8BitDo’s computer and mobile app software.
+To my surprise, when I paired the adapter with a DualSense controller from my PS5, I didn’t just get a control experience that felt like the Switch Pro — I also experienced better than average rumble and responsive motion controls.
+What’s more, so long as you’re using one of the newer Xbox Series S or X controllers, an Xbox One Bluetooth controller, a DualSense, a DualShock 4, or the Switch Pro Controller, you can customize their button mapping, analog stick sensitivity, and more within 8BitDo’s computer and mobile app software.

-8BitDo has an extensive support page listing the steps required to set up your specific controller, as well as which features of those controllers it supports.
+8BitDo has an extensive support page listing the steps required to set up your specific controller as well as which features of those controllers it supports.
 If you plan to use a PlayStation or Xbox controller with this adapter, it’s best if you know the Switch’s button layout by heart, as the layout on your controller will not match the on-screen prompts in games.

 If you already have controllers around and don’t mind jumping through a few small hoops to get them connected, this affordable adapter deserves a spot in your entertainment center.
-If you want to use more than one third-party controller at a time, you’ll need an adapter for each of them, plus a USB hub to give yourself enough ports, but if you have a lot of controllers sitting around, it might be worth it.
+If you want to use more than one third-party controller at a time, you’ll need an adapter for each of them (plus a USB hub to give yourself enough ports), but if you have a lot of controllers sitting around, it might be worth it.

-The best controller for handheld mode
+The best Switch controller for handheld mode

 I’m sure there are some people who enjoy using Joy-Cons, but kids and small-handed folks aside, I haven’t met many who praise them for their comfort.
 I have met more than a few people who play in handheld mode and want controls that better fit larger hands and feel more like a regular console controller.
 The solution is the Hori Split Pad Pro, a $50 (or sometimes cheaper) pair of Joy-Con replacements.

 The Split Pad Pro doesn’t have batteries or sensors, so it’s completely useless when detached from the Switch.
 It’s only for handheld mode unless you purchase the Split Pad Pro Attachment that turns it into a wired controller.
-I don’t recommend most people go that route since the attachment alone costs more than a Switch Pro controller.
+I don’t recommend most people go that route since the attachment alone costs more than a Switch Pro Controller.